zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-scripts/install-db19c-auto-root-scripts.md

 ## Introduction

+Starting with Oracle Database 19c, the database installer, or setup wizard, provides options to set up permissions to run the root configuration scripts automatically, as required, during a database installation.
+You continue to have the option to run the root configuration scripts manually.
+Setting up permissions for root configuration scripts to run without user intervention can simplify database installation and help avoid inadvertent permission errors.
 This lab shows you how to install the Oracle Database 19c with automated root scripts execution.

 *In Oracle Database 18c, the installation of the Oracle Database software requires root scripts to be executed manually.*